praveer09/praveer09.github.io/_posts/2016-02-21-rxjava-part-2-creating-an-observable.markdown

 ## Summary
 There are many methods that are provided by the RxJava library for Observable creation.
 Using the mental map of scenarios can help in deciding which method to use in a particular scenario.

+[RxJava - Part 3 - Multithreading][Part3]

 [Observable]: http://reactivex.io/RxJava/javadoc/rx/Observable.html
 [RxJava]: https://github.com/ReactiveX/RxJava